Trish J. Moore

 Jen Moss

 Jen earned her Ph.D. in Biology at Mississippi State University studying the genetics and ecology of Sister Isle Rock Iguanas.
-She was awarded an Endeavour Fellowship to work with the The Behavioural and Evolutionary Ecology Research (BEER) Group at the University of Tasmania before joining the Moore Labs.
+She was awarded an Endeavour Fellowship to work with The Behavioral and Evolutionary Ecology Research (BEER) Group at the University of Tasmania before joining the Moore Labs.
 Jen worked with Trish on the application of population genetics to biocontrol strategies in whiteflies as well as with Allen on behavioral plasticity, parental care, and climate change in burying beetles.
-Jen is currently working in the lab of Eva Fischer at the University of Illinois Champaign-Urbana as an NSF Postdoctoral Fellow.
+Jen is currently associate professor of biological sciences at Virginia Tech.

 Joshua Washington

 Joshua graduated with an undergraduate degree in Biology from UGA.
 Joshua did undergraduate research with Trish examining the role of the maintenance methyltransferase DNMT1 in oogenesis in milkweed bugs, Oncopeltus.
 He graduated with his M.S. degree in Entomology in Spring, 2021.
 His MS research extended his studies investigating the role of DNMT1 in male fertility.
 Joshua’s first paper from his MS links developmental timing of meiosis and impact of Dnmt1 knockdown on testis structure and male fertility.
-Joshua will be joining the Medical College of Georgia in the Fall.
+Joshua is a medical student at the Medical College of Georgia.
 He plans to put his talent for micro-dissections to work as an ophthalmology surgeon.

 Ashley Amukamara